Ready to spice your sausages southern style? The best Cajun seasoning for sausage making is right here.

 Spices including Paprika, Salt, Onion Powder, Garlic*, Monosodium Glutamate, and Sodium Erythorbate (2.22%). *Dried.

 SMOKED CAJUN SAUSAGE

 - 1-1/2# of Distilled Water

 - 2-1/2# Cheddar Cheese (Optional) *Keep cheese frozen, use when starting to soften.
 If you are using block cheddar - cut into 2" x 2" cubes for grinding.

 Suggested Procedure: Grind all meat through 3/8" plate.
 Regrind through 1/8" plate.
 Add Maple Cure to water and mix into meat.
 Add seasoning and mix 4-6 minutes or until meat is tacky.
 Grind cheese separately through 3/16" plate or 1/4" plate.
 (If making Mexican Sausage grind cheese and peppers together.)
 Put cheese on top of meat and mix well, then stuff into 29-32mm or 32-35mm hog casings.

-Smoking Procedure: Place product on smoke sticks and dry at 110 degrees F for 30 minutes to 1 hour or until skins are tacky dry.
+Smoking Procedure: Place your cajun sausages on smoke sticks and dry at 110 degrees F for 30 minutes to 1 hour or until skins are tacky dry.
 Then 3/4 pan of moistened sawdust and smoke for 1-1/2-2 hours at 110 degrees F. After 1-1/2-2 hours, raise temperature to 195 degrees F. Cook until internal temperature reaches 150 degrees F. Then chill product to 100 degrees F. Then hang at room temperature for 1-2 hours to bring out the bloom in the sausage.
 Then place in cooler.

 *Note: If you are using a humidity smoker, use humidity setting of 6 seconds every 2 minutes and cold shower at 10 minutes.